lpod/lpod-python/doc/level1.rst

       a previously defined text style, or by explicitly defining new text properties, through the text_properties() method, belonging to the style class.

-      The text properties of a paragraph style are default text properties;
-      they may be overriden by text styles if one or more styled text spans are defined inside the paragraphs.

       Assuming that a "MyBlueText" text style has been defined according to the text style creation example above, the following sequence creates